arp95/cnn_architectures_image_segmentation/README.md

 ### Introduction to the Project
 In this project, different CNN Architectures like FCN-8, FCN-16, FCN-32, U-Net and SegNet were used for the task of medical image segmentation.
-The input to the CNN networks was a (224x224x3) image and the number of classes were 1.
+The input to the CNN networks was a (224x224x3) image and the number of classes were equal to 1.
 The CNN architectures were implemented in PyTorch and the loss function was Binary Cross Entropy(BCE) Loss.
-The hyperparameters to be tuned were: Number of epochs(e), Learning Rate(lr), weight decay(wd) and batch size(bs).
+The hyperparameters to be tuned were: Number of epochs(e), Learning Rate(lr) and batch size(bs).

 ### Data